bibanon/chan.arc/chan-arc-spec.rst

 * "draft" status means the specification is in extreme flux, and may change entirely.
 At this point, it is recommended to contribute and to read the specification, but not to implement code based on it.

 * "alpha" and "beta" are simply various stages of development and a sign that development focus is shifting from implementing and speccing out new features to focusing on what's already made it in.
-One of these stages may be skipped if it is deemed acceptable to skip ahead to preliminary testing, but it is recommended to spend at least a week at each stage if possible.
-At this stage, library authors may start playing with implementations, but things will likely still change.
+One or both of these stages may be skipped if it is deemed acceptable, but it is recommended to spend at least a week at each stage if possible to allow for proper feedback.
+At this stage, library authors may start trying to update their implementations, but features may still change at this point.

 * "pre" refers to a preliminary release of the standard.
 This is a (hopefully) entirely finished specification to let the library authors and other parties both prepare for the full release, and point out any bugs that have gotten overlooked or deficiencies that have yet to be corrected.